Do Diapers Expire? Is It Safe To Use Old Diapers For Baby?

 The changes you might notice in an old diaper are probably mild and may not cause serious problems.
 However, if you use the diapers within the manufacturer-mentioned period, say two to three years from the date of packing, you can expect maximum performance.

 While using an old diaper, frequently check for any leaks and try to change it as soon as it becomes full for hygiene purposes.
-Most importantly, check for any skin rashes or itching, in which case stop using the old diapers.
+Most importantly, check for any itching or skin rashes in babies, in which case stop using the old diapers.

 Alternatively, you can use cloth diapers and nappies, which can be reused after thoroughly washing.